 Tacos are a very traditional and authentic Mexican street food dish.
-They are quick and easy to make at home are have endless flavour combinations.
-So sit back, relax, and learn everything you need to know about recreating them at home, in our How To Make Tacos blog.
+They are quick and easy to make at home, and have endless flavour combinations.
+So sit back, relax, and learn everything you need to know about how to make tacos at home.

 Sometimes people get confused between fajitas and tacos.
 Fajitas are strips of cooked meat with onions and peppers rolled up in a flour tortilla.
 Tacos contain shredded, grilled or ground meat, with cold veggies added, in a hard or soft tortilla carrier.
 They tend to be smaller than fajitas and they are simply folded in half to hold the filling.

 Much of the debate around Tacos is centred around the carrier.
 Whether it should be crunchy or soft and whether it should be made from corn or wheat.
 Here there are no right or wrongs.
 It’s true that in Mexico soft corn versions would be the most common, the only thing you really need to know is that, in all their shapes and types, they are delicious!

 Sign Up To Download Our Free Guide To Tacos

 Free Taco Cook Book